 Topics of interest include:

-- Application Domains: The use of visualization and visual analytics spreads across essentially all areas research and is relevant to commercial entities as well as non-profit and governmental agencies.
-In some areas the use has reached a high level of maturity whereas in other domains visualization is emerging as a new and essential component in the workflow.
+- Application Domains: In some areas the use has reached a high level of maturity whereas in other domains visualization is emerging as a new and essential component in the workflow.
 VIS welcomes submissions related to application domains spanning all existing, emerging and potential domains.

 - Application-specific Technical Solutions: visual representations, interaction techniques, algorithms, techniques, hardware prototypes, software prototypes, integrated workflows, recommended working practice, etc.